-The setting will support all children:
+The setting will support all children by:

-The setting may provide a safe place and stability in the lives of children who have been abused or who are at risk of harm.
+Providing a safe place and stability in the lives of children who have been abused or who are at risk of harm.
 The setting recognises that a child who is abused or witnesses abuse and/or violence may feel helpless and humiliated, may blame themselves, and find it difficult to develop and maintain a sense of self-worth.
 Research shows that the behaviour of a child in these circumstances may range from that which is perceived to be normal to aggressive or withdrawn.

-Promote a caring, safe and positive environment within the setting.
+Promoting a caring, safe and positive environment within the setting.

-Encourage self-esteem and self-assertiveness, through the curriculum and through positive relationships within the setting community.
+Encouraging self-esteem and self-assertiveness, through the curriculum and through positive relationships within the setting community.

-Ensure children are taught to understand and manage risk through Personal, Social, Health and Economic (PSHE) education and Relationship and Sex Education (RSE) and Health Education through all aspects of setting life, including staying safe online.
+Ensuring children are taught to understand and manage risk through Personal, Social, Health and Economic (PSHE) education and Relationship and Sex Education (RSE) and Health Education through all aspects of setting life, including staying safe online.

-Respond sympathetically to any requests for time out to deal with distress and/or anxiety.
+Responding sympathetically to any requests for time out to deal with distress and/or anxiety.

-Offer details of helplines, counselling, or other avenues of external support.
+Ensuring children are made aware of and have access to details of helplines, counselling, or other avenues of external support.

-Liaise and work in partnership with other support services and agencies involved in early help and the safeguarding of children.
+Liaising and working in partnership with support services and agencies involved in early help and the safeguarding of children.
+G. P's, Mental health nurse, School nurse etc.

-Notify social care without delay if there is an immediate risk of significant harm.
+Notifying children's social care without delay if there is an immediate risk of significant harm.

-Provide continuing support to children about whom there have concerns and who leave the setting by ensuring that information is shared confidentially with the child's new setting.
+Providing continued support to children about whom they have concerns and those who leave the setting by ensuring that information is shared confidentially with the child's new setting.
 The setting will ensure records are forwarded as a matter of priority and within statutory timescale.